Are Birth Injuries a Form of Medical Negligence?

 Within this Shaked Law Resource article, we’ll explain exactly why birth injury Medical Negligence causes injury to the tiniest patients.
 We’ll also provide Personal Injury insight on these type of injuries.
 We’ll investigate how negligence is another “invisible” area of Personal Injury law.
 Often, when a baby suffers a birth injury, the resulting disability may be permanent.

 Obstetric physicians are the first person to hold a newborn, bringing them into the world safely.
-These doctors have one of the most important jobs in medicine.
-Safely delivering a baby deserves the entire staff’s full attention.
-Ensuring the health and safety of mother and baby is not something a doctor can “go halfway” on.
+OBGYNs specialize in one of the most important areas of medicine.
+Safely delivering a baby requires a medical team that dedicates themselves to the health and safety of mother and child.

 What is a birth defect?